RetroDECK/ES-DE/INSTALL-DEV.md

 This will reload either a single gamelist or all gamelists depending on where you're located when entering the key combination (go to the system view to make a complete reload).
 Very useful for theme development as any changes to the theme files will be activated without requiring an application restart.
 Note that the menu needs to be closed for this key combination to have any effect.

+By default all controller input (keyboard and controller button presses) will be logged when the --debug flag has been passed.
+To disable the input logging, the setting DebugSkipInputLogging kan be set to false in the es_settings.xml file.
+There is no menu entry to change this as it's intended for developers and not for end users.

 ## Portable installation on Windows

-It's possible to easily create a portable installation of ES-DE for Windows, for example to place on a USB memory stick.
+It's possible to easily create a portable installation of ES-DE on Windows, for example to place on a USB memory stick.

-For the sake of this example, let's assume that the removable media has the device name `f:\`
+For the sake of this example, let's assume that the removable media has the device name `F:\`

 These are the steps to perform:

-* Copy the EmulationStation-DE installation directory to f:\
+* Copy the EmulationStation-DE installation directory to F:\
-* Copy your emulator directories to f:\EmulationStation-DE\
+* Copy your emulator directories to F:\EmulationStation-DE\
-* Copy your ROMs directory to f:\EmulationStation-DE\
+* Copy your ROMs directory to F:\EmulationStation-DE\
-* Create an empty file named portable.txt in f:\EmulationStation-DE\
+* Create an empty file named portable.txt in F:\EmulationStation-DE\

 You should end up with something like this:
 ```
-f:\EmulationStation-DE\
-f:\EmulationStation-DE\RetroArch-Win64\
-f:\EmulationStation-DE\yuzu\
-f:\EmulationStation-DE\ROMs\
-f:\EmulationStation-DE\portable.txt
+F:\EmulationStation-DE\
+F:\EmulationStation-DE\RetroArch-Win64\
+F:\EmulationStation-DE\yuzu\
+F:\EmulationStation-DE\ROMs\
+F:\EmulationStation-DE\portable.txt
 ```

 (Yuzu is an optional Nintendo Switch emulator.)

 Of course there will be many more files and directories from the normal installation than those listed above.

-How this works is that when ES-DE finds a file named portable.txt in its executable directory, it will locate the .emulationstation directory directly in this folder.
-It's however also possible to modify portable.txt with a path relative to the ES-DE executable directory.
-For instance if two dots `..` are placed inside the portable.txt file, then the .emulationstation directory will be located in the parent folder, which would be directly under f:\ in this example.
+How this works is that when ES-DE finds a file named portable.txt in its executable directory, it will by default locate the .emulationstation directory directly in this folder.
+It's also possible to modify portable.txt with a path relative to the ES-DE executable directory.
+For instance if two dots `..` are placed inside the portable.txt file, then the .emulationstation directory will be located in the parent folder, which would be directly under F:\ in this example.

 If the --home command line parameter is passed when starting ES-DE, that will override the portable.txt file.